0rtis/dfktools/README.md

 ## DefiKingdoms contract

-This is a simple toolbox to interact with the contracts [DefiKingdoms](https://defikingdoms.com/)
+This is a simple toolbox to interact with the contracts of [DefiKingdoms](https://defikingdoms.com/)

 *This software is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by the DefiKingdoms team.
 All product and company names are the registered trademarks of their original owners.